-Time-to-completion for the Master of Science degree in hydrology is approximately 2 years (coursework and research) for well prepared students.
+(Effective Fall 2019) TIMEFRAME: Time-to-completion for the Master of Science degree in Hydrology and Water Resources is approximately 2 years (coursework and research) for well-prepared students.
 All Thesis Option candidates must submit a Thesis or manuscript which has been judged by the student's committee to be eligible for publication in an appropriate scientific journal and present the results at a national or international scientific meeting.
 See the Master's Thesis Manuscript Options for details about Traditional and Publication formats.
 All Non-Thesis Option candidates must complete one additional 3-unit course in the department and a 1-unit Report which has been judged by the student's examining committee to be a professional-level report.
 (Details about the Non-Thesis Master of Science degree in Hydrology are here.)

 STUDY TOPICS: Active research areas include hydrogeology, hydrogeochemistry, hydrometeorology, hydroclimatology, environmental hydrology, ground-water hydrology, surface water hydrology, vadose zone hydrology, mathematical and statistical methods in hydrology (including stochastic and numerical modeling), water resources sytems, and water resources policy.
 The program is designed for students interested in the physical, chemical, and biological aspects of the hydrologic cycle, as well as water resources systems, environmental studies, or water policy and the social sciences related to water resources.